yuki-koyama/sequential-line-search/README.md

 ### Construction of Slider Space

 A slider space is constructed by choosing two end points.
-One of the two end points is always selected by maximizing the acquisition function (i.e., x^{EI} when using EI as the acqusition function).
+One of the two end points is always selected by maximizing the acquisition function (i.e., x^{EI} when using EI as the acquisition function).
 The other end point is selected by one of the following options:

 - The point that provides the largest expected value (i.e., x^{+}) [default; used in the original paper]
 - The point that is selected in the last subtask (i.e., x^{chosen})